heptarch/heptarch.github.io/_posts/2022-11-10-kernel-integral.md

 $$

 with respect to a suitably defined inner product $\langle \cdot, \cdot\rangle$.
-But this turns out to be a useful trick for doing integrals!
+But this turns out to be a useful trick for doing real-life integrals!

 *Full disclosure.* I didn't come up with this hack, but stole it (with a few personal customizations) from Ramanujan.